jzz0026/Galvanize_capstone_project_drug_reviews/README.md

 - Explore side effects from patients’ comments.

 ## Learning methods for classification
    1. Logistic regresssion
    2. SVM
    3. Random forest
    4. Gradient boosting
    5. LSTM
+      - What's LSTM?

 ## Exploratory data analysis
 - The number of comments posted had a trend of increasing with time seires.
 The website probably became more popular after 2015.